munishchouhan/image_graphics_creator/README.md

-# this app is created using JQuery, Javascript.
+# This app is created using JQuery, Javascript.

 #you can add the images to canvas by clicking on the image.
 #you can remove the images/text by right clicking in the same.